thiago-a-souza/hive/README.md

 ### Partitions

 In RDBMS world, partitions can segment tables based on a column for performance purposes.
 Hive follows that concept by creating subdirectories under the table's folder.
-That way each subdirectory stores files for the corresponding  partition.
+That way, each subdirectory stores files for the corresponding  partition.
 Hive uses a different syntax to declare partitions, the column being partitioned cannot be in the *CREATE TABLE* statement because it creates columns specified in the *PARTITION BY* clause.

 Once the partition is declared in the table structure, the actual partition values should be added to the table.
 The *LOAD* statement can add them if the partition names and values are provided.
 Alternatively, the *ALTER TABLE* statement can also add partition values.